 All IRs in the High Risk Area (HRA) and Edge Area (and in TB breakdown herds in the Low Risk Area) that have a negative result on re-testing remain restricted for the rest of their life to the holding in which they were found.
 The only permitted off movements for resolved IRs are to slaughter, either directly, or via an Approved Finishing Unit (AFU).

-- Resolved IRs that moved out of the herd after passing their re-test were 12 times more likely to be disclosed as a reactor at the next test compared to all other animals in the national herd.
+- Resolved IRs that moved out of the herd within six months of passing their re-test were 12 times more likely to be positive at the next test or slaughter compared to all animals in the national herd.

 Slaughtering all IRs would be disproportionately costly.
 Increased numbers of TB-free cattle would be slaughtered resulting in additional herds being unnecessarily placed under movement restrictions.
 Accepting that risk can never be completely eliminated, the policy aims to reduce the risk to an acceptable level with the resources available to the Government.

 No, not necessarily.
-Keepers can send an IR to slaughter privately, before they are re-tested, under a licence from the Animal & Plant Health Agency (APHA).
+Keepers can send an IR to slaughter privately, before they are re-tested, under a licence from APHA.
 Keepers wishing to privately slaughter an IR must contact APHA to discuss the implications and obtain a licence to move the animal to slaughter.